The bloodhounds of Berlin

-Liebknecht might have been more circumspect had he known about the enemy the Sparticists were about to face.
-The army’s had started sponsoring the creation of paramilitary units called Freikorps, all organised with the express purpose of crushing civic and separatist opposition.
-Importantly, the men involved were volunteers and most were battle-hardened veterans, including elite Stormtroopers, some of the finest shock troops in the Imperial Army.
+Liebknecht might have been more circumspect had he known about the enemy he was asking the Sparticists and their allies to face.
+The army had started sponsoring the creation of paramilitary units called Freikorps, all organised with the express purpose of crushing civic and separatist opposition.
+Importantly, the men involved were volunteers and most were battle-hardened veterans, including elite sturmtruppen, stormtroopers, some of the finest shock troops in the Imperial Army.
 Securing them arms, munitions and equipment had proven relatively simple as Germany was still awash with unused weaponry and munitions.

 The first battle-ready Freikorps unit was created by General Ludwig von Maercker, who ensured his men were well paid and highly motivated.
 Maercker had also chosen experienced staff to help develop new tactics in urban warfare.
 Other Freikorps units were declared operational soon afterwards.
-For example, several units had been created in rebellious Kiel, including the 1,600-men ‘Iron Brigade’ set up under Noske’s auspices once he had helped quash the naval mutiny.
+For example, several units had been created in rebellious Kiel, including the 1,600-men ‘Iron Brigade’ established by Noske after he helped quash the naval mutiny.
 The numbers involved were still comparatively small in January 1919, although the ranks of Freikorps were growing on an almost daily basis.
 Unit size often depended on the popularity of the commanders, the Fuhrers, and could range from a few hundred to a few thousand.

 On 4 January, Noske had invited Ebert to a military encampment 35 miles southwest of Berlin to inspect the results of Maercker’s work.
 Standing in the icy cold, the pair were presented with 4,000 men marching ram-rod straight across the parade ground in perfectly ordered ranks.
 The two men could hardly contain their glee as the soldiers stomped past, the defence minister giving the chancellor a hearty slap on the back, saying: ‘Now you can rest easy; everything is going to be all right from now on.’

 A gigantic protest march occurred in Berlin on 5 January, just as the Spartacists had hoped.
 Armed revolutionary units then seized the capital’s main railway stations and communications centres, while leaflets were printed that evening calling for more massed demonstrations on the following day.
-The sailors in the Marstall were invited to join the Spartacist cause but remained non-committal, still unwilling to risk the position they had only just managed to maintain.
+The sailors in the Marstall were also invited to join the Spartacist cause, but remained non-committal and unwilling to risk their position.
 The crowds gathered again on 6 January, with almost everyone expecting a full-scale revolution to be declared by the day’s end.
 Instead, the ‘Revolutionary Committee’, a 53-man group headed by Liebknecht, debated and came up with no decisive measures.
-The dallying gave the SPD their lifeline.
+The dallying gave Ebert, Noske and the SPD their lifeline.

 Blood on the rise

 Noske decided to consolidate his position on 12 January and, after a 24-hour pause, unleashed his entire force.
 Freikorps troops working in small teams closed off blocks of Berlin at a time, placing civilians under strict curfew.
-Protests were broken up with force and searchlights were set up, with anyone caught in their glare deemed a legitimate target after the curfew had started.
+Protests were broken up with force and searchlights were also set up; anyone caught in their glare was deemed a legitimate target once the curfew had started.
 Faced with this lethal onslaught, and with the Spartacists unable to respond, the general strike was called off.
 The ‘revolution’ had collapsed by late evening 15 January.